aolney/illinois-wikifier-server/README.md

 `Wikifier2013/src/edu/illinois/cs/cogcomp/wikifier/apps/demo`

-Once the files are installed, rebuild the combined jar:
+Once the files are installed, rebuild the combined jar by replacing the original `pom.xml` with the new one, and executing:

 `mvn clean compile assembly:single`